- Tuition fees

 International Applicants please note due to funding restrictions it would be a positive factor in admissions decisions if an international student would come with funding in hand.

-A few days after you complete your online application, you will receive a message asking you to upload your materials to Applicant Quest (Waterloo’s self-service application system).
+One or two business days after you complete your online application, you will receive an email with instructions to upload your materials to Applicant Quest (Waterloo’s self-service application system).

 The following materials must be uploaded for your application to be complete: